SeungJuL/TheMarketWhisperers/README.md

 # The Market Whisperers

-A modern full-stack application for market analysis and insights, built with React, Express, and MongoDB.
+A modern full-stack application for market analysis and insights, built with React, Flask, and PostgreSQL.

 ## 🚀 Features

-- Real-time market data analysis
+- Real-time market data analysis using yfinance
 - Interactive data visualization
 - User authentication and authorization
 - Responsive and modern UI with Tailwind CSS
 - RESTful API architecture
+- AI-powered market insights using OpenAI

 ## 🛠️ Tech Stack